| Course on GracePart Two - B

 act.
 Man thus neither predetermines God nor is independent of God, but simply

 acts in the way in which God arranged that a free creature should act freely.
+The "crux" of the Jesuit explanation is said to be scientia media,

 God's infallible, non-predetermining knowledge of futuribles (the free acts